The charm of backcountry skiing and snowboarding, how to get started, and BC Guide Club with tours for beginners | Ski & Snowboard

 When you ask avid backcountry skiers and snowboarders about the appeal of the sport, many of them say, "The freedom is great."
 Backcountry is truly free in the sense that it's not managed by humans like ski resorts

-This freedom gives mountaineering an adventurous essence, driving skiers to explore new scenery and slopes they have never seen before.
-Of course, there are some restrictions, such as rules and etiquette that must be observed to ensure your own safety and that of your companions, and to protect the natural environment of the mountains.
+This freedom adds an element of adventure to mountain climbing, driving skiers to explore new landscapes and slopes they have never seen before.
+Of course, there are some restrictions, such as rules and manners that must be followed to ensure the safety of oneself and one's companions, and to protect the natural environment of the mountains.

 2. The entire mountain is a field